Skill Can Be Taught, But What About Will?

 Here’s the dilemma:

-Or do we hire the experienced person who might bring baggage –a sense of entitlement, a “me-versus-you” attitude, an unwillingness to try new things – and see if they will come around to our way of thinking?
+Or do we hire the experienced person who might have az204, az900, and other certifications, brings baggage –a sense of entitlement, a “me-versus-you” attitude, an unwillingness to try new things – and see if they will come around to our way of thinking?
 For this person, the Skill is there but the Will may not be.

 If you find yourself facing this type of hiring dilemma, remember that Skill can be taught.
 Changing a person’s Will is like trying to change a tiger’s stripes.

 To dive even deeper into the topic of accountability, I invite you to purchase a copy of my bestselling book, “Accountability: The Key to Driving a High-Performance Culture.”